Back to Reference

 Want to get more out of Slack and make collaboration as smooth as butter?
 Then, start reading to discover the best Slack apps that'll drive your team toward success, without switching tabs anymore.

-In recent years, Slack (standing for Searchable Log of All Conversation and Knowledge) has experienced a huge boom in users.
+In recent years, Slack (standing for Searchable Log of All Conversation and Knowledge) has experienced a huge boom in users, mirroring a larger trend where the adoption of collaboration tools saw an increase of 44% after the pandemic began.
 It says so itself.
 According to its data, more than 100,000 organizations use Slack to boost collaboration among team members.

 No wonder.
 This communication platform has chats, channels, threads, and video calls that keep your coworkers connected.